ParaNames: A Massively Multilingual Entity Name Corpus: Related work

 \section{Related work}

-While there is previous work in the construction of multilingual name resources, we are not aware of an \emph{openly-accessible} resource containing the names of \emph{modern} entities in many languages. \citet{wu-etal-2018-creating} create a translation matrix of 1,129 biblical names, with each English name containing translations into up to 591 languages.
+While there is previous work in the construction of multilingual name resources, we are not aware of an \emph{openly-accessible} resource containing the names of millions of \emph{modern} entities in many languages.

+\citet{wu-etal-2018-creating} create a translation matrix of 1,129 biblical names, with each English name containing translations into up to 591 languages.

+\citet{merhav-ash-2018-design} release bilingual name dictionaries for English and each of Russian, Hebrew, Arabic, and Japanese Katakana.
+However, their resource is limited to a few languages and only covers single token person names.
+In contrast, our dataset includes hundreds of languages, entities other than persons, and consists primarily of multi-token entity names.

 The Named Entity Workshop (NEWS) shared task has created parallel name resources across a series of shared tasks.
 In the 2018 version of the shared task \citep{chen-etal-2018-report,chen-etal-2018-news}, participants were asked to transliterate between language pairs involving English, Thai, Persian, Chinese, Vietnamese, Hindi, Tamil, Kannada, Bangla, Hebrew, Japanese (Katakana / Kanji), and Korean (Hangul), although the task did not include transliteration between all pairs.
 The NEWS 2018 datasets are hand-crafted and much smaller than ours, at most 30k names per language pair.
 Unlike our resource, the datasets for these shared tasks are not fully publicly available; the test set is held back and the each of the five training sets is subject to different licensing restrictions.